 "There were many times when doctors told us they had done everything medically possible for Katie and were trying things outside of the box to help her," Katie's mom, Eva says.
 "There were fears of brain bleeds and strokes while she was on ECMO, but miraculously, it did not affect her brain in any negative way at all."

 Katie regained consciousness but remained in the ICU for the next three months while she recovered.
-During that time, Eva remembers feeling discouraged by what appeared to be a significant setback in attempts to wean Katie off her ventilator – but she was buoyed by a conversation she had with Andrew Gelfand, M.D., Chief of Respiratory Medicine at Children's Health℠ and Associate Professor at UT Southwestern.
+During that time, Eva remembers feeling discouraged by what appeared to be a significant setback in attempts to wean Katie off her ventilator – but she was buoyed by a conversation she had with Andrew Gelfand, M.D., Chief of Respiratory Medicine at Children's Health℠ and Clinical Professor at UT Southwestern.

 "Dr. Gelfand was one of the first pulmonologists who visited Katie when she was in the NICU and one of the rotating doctors at the vent clinic at Children's Health that we would see every couple of months," Eva says.
 "When Katie was in the hospital post-ECMO, Dr. Gelfand came to visit and talked to me about what we had been through and what Katie's future looked like.
 From that moment on, he said that he wanted to be her primary pulmonologist and we completely agreed!"